8 Pet Hazards That May Be in Your Home This Holiday Season

 1. Holiday lights

-Decorative lights on the tree can pose a serious electrocution hazard when chewed by dogs.
-Signs of electric shock range from a dazed and confused behavior to difficulty breathing, burn injuries in the mouth, seizuresopens in a new tab, and potentially sudden death.
-Immediate evaluation by a veterinarian is recommended if you suspect electrocution.
+They might look cute, but decorative lights on the tree can pose a serious electrocution hazard when chewed by dogs.
 Take appropriate precautions to ensure lights are hung out of reach, and the cord is adequately protected.
 Use grounded three-prong extension cords and strictly follow the manufacturer’s guidelines for light usage.

 2. Tinsel and ribbons

-Tinsel and ribbon can potentially obstruct the intestines when ingested.
+A not-so-fun fact: Tinsel and ribbon can potentially obstruct the intestines when ingested.
 In medical terms, we refer to these items as “linear foreign bodies.”
 They have significant potential to get bound up within the intestinal tract causing a blockage and, in some cases, cutting through the intestines.

 These linear foreign bodies often get “hung up” in the intestines, causing deadly “bunching,” and can only be removed by surgical means.
 If you notice a bit of ribbon, tinsel, or string, whether from the mouth or the other end (err, out of their rump), it is important to remember never cut the ribbon or attempt to remove it yourself.
 Seek veterinary care immediately.